 A data lake is a centralized repository that allows storing all structured and unstructured data at any scale.
 According to Mordor Intelligence, the data lake market value is expected to reach $17.6 billion by 2025.
 In order to manage Big Data effectively and drive real-time analytics and decisions, insurers invest heavily in data lake services, like AWS (Amazon Web Services).

 AWS AI/ML services also provide sentiment analysis or text extraction, analyze the call records, helping take the next action in real-time.
 Digital ethnography offers much more granular information for customer behavioral analysis.
-Insurance companies analyze customer behavior data from various online sources, social networks, emails, and feedbacks.
+Insurance companies analyze customer behavior data from various online sources, social networks, emails, and feedback.
 Through deeper insights, insurers create targeted marketing campaigns to bag the right customers through the proper channels with the suitable business offerings in the correct sequence.

 A recent study by IBM shows that Insurance companies are actively investing in customer acquisition rather than retaining old customers, even though they are losing about 16% of customers each year.
 Retaining an old consumer is less expensive in almost all cases than acquiring a new one.
 Consumer retention often comes with responsive customer service, digital claim processing, and rapid rollout of policies.
 Pricing also plays a crucial role in retaining consumers, and competitive pricing acts as a loyalty driver for customers.